The PCAL6416A is a 16-bit general purpose I/O expander that provides remote I/O

 There are two supply voltages for PCAL6416A: VDD(I2C-bus) and VDD(P).
 VDD(I2C-bus)

-provides the supply voltage for the interface at the master side (for example, a
+provides the supply voltage for the interface at the controller side (for example, a

 microcontroller) and the VDD(P) provides the supply for core circuits and Port P. The